WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 Should you have any questions or concerns please do not hesitate to contact your Building Management team.

-The Centers for Disease Control and Prevention (CDC) has been a primary resource for information throughout the COVID-19 pandemic.
-They have released guidance on a number of topics that may be helpful in protecting your employees and customers as your business prepares for a return to work
+The Public Health Agency of Canada has been a primary resource for information throughout the COVID-19 pandemic.
+They have released guidance on a number of topics that may be helpful in protecting your employees and customers as your business prepares for a return to work.

-- The CDC website has a dedicated section for Businesses and Workplaces with guidance on a range of topics including:
+- The PHAC website has a dedicated section for Businesses with guidance on a range of topics including:

 - There is also helpful information on How COVID-19 Spreads

-COVID-19 is part of a large family of coronaviruses that can make humans and animals sick.
-They cause illnesses that can range from the common cold to more severe diseases.
+COVID-19 is part of a family of coronaviruses causing illnesses ranging from a common cold to more severe diseases.

 SYMPTOMS OF INFECTION

 Symptoms can range from mild illness to pneumonia.
-Some people will recover easily, and others may get very sick, very quickly.
-As per the CDC, people with COVID-19 may experience:
+Some people will recover easily, and others may become severely ill.
+As per the CDC and PHAC, people with COVID-19 may experience:

 - Cough, shortness of breath or difficulty breathing